caukub/mcgui-de/src/administration/domains.md

 Cloudflare provides benefits at no charge over many registrars, including:
 - friendly administration
 - DNS record changes are almost always reflected immediately
-- page rules (e.g. the ability to redirect a subdomain (*discord.mojedomena.tld*) to a Discord invitation without the need for web hosting)
+- page rules (e.g. the ability to redirect a subdomain (*discord.mydomain.tld*) to a Discord invitation without the need for web hosting)
 - the possibility of protection, proxy (= hiding the address of the server on which the page is running)
 - website caching and analytics
 - possibility to easily create an email address on the domain (only for receiving)